 After the initial monitoring cycle, you would be able to identify a generic data growth pattern, based on your Salesforce systems’ quarterly to biannual data accumulation.
 It’s the leads, tasks, emails, cases, or contacts that appear to be the most common sources of primary data growth, which runs out of storage limits faster than any other objects.
 If there are any expansion plans in-coming in your calendar, then it’s high time to think about alternatives to store your standard object records, if your organization is hesitant to remove them from Salesforce.

-And each data record is stored under the prescribed format, mostly data archive for compliance retections where any act of data destruction, alteration, or falsification of records, found upon federal investigation is fined heavily.
+And each data record is stored under the prescribed format, mostly a data archive for compliance retentions where any act of data destruction, alteration, or falsification of records, found upon federal investigation is fined heavily.

 Let’s say, you are working for a federal government agency, your case objects are overpouring on Salesforce data, and would need to come up with Salesforce Data Storage Management sooner.
 So, what are your options?
 Being in the federal agency, you are again asked, not to move any data from the Salesforce Government Cloud partition.
 Is there any way out?
 Well yes.

 Thanks to Salesforce for having a comprehensive, cloud-ready tool corner – AppExchange to troubleshoot its CRM limitations.
-And there you can find us, DataArchiva Native Archiving, the only archiving application for Salesforce that allows Salesforce data archiving into the Salesforce BigObjects.
+And there you can find us, DataArchiva’s 100% Native Archiving Application for your Salesforce.
+The only archiving application for Salesforce that allows Salesforce data archiving into the Salesforce BigObjects.
 This application has a competitive edge over price points as well as usage for compliance archiving in Salesforce.

 You can accomplish a few extras when you archive your Salesforce data with DataArchiva.
 Some of them are encrypted archiving, purging, and many more Salesforce data storage management features that we consider as best practices, Request a product demo for DataArchiva if you intend to move toward full compliance portfolio management of your Salesforce CRM data.